JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/3-redis-streams.md

 While Streams provide powerful reliability features, they come with trade-offs you should understand before implementing them in your AI applications.

 - **Memory management is your responsibility:** Unlike pub/sub where messages disappear after delivery, Stream tasks stay in memory until you explicitly remove them.
-For high-volume queues, you'll need to add trimming to your code:
+For high-volume queues, you need to add trimming to your code:

     ```python
     # Trim to most recent 10,000 tasks when adding new ones